markgbeckett/jupiter_ace/rc2014_sound_card/README.md

 ;
 ```

-You can also use S.V.Bulba's PT2/PT3 player, which is available from Ed Brindley's repository, to provide a more interesting test of the sound card.
+You can also use S.V.
+Bulba's PT2/PT3 player, which is available from Ed Brindley's repository, to provide a more interesting test of the sound card.

 Assemble the source code, using the RC2014 configuration (set `RC=1` at the beginning of the source).
 However, you also need to disable interrupts, by inserting the `DI` command immediately after the `ORG` directive.
-This is to work around the fact that the player makes extensive use of the IX register pair, which is also used by Minstrel 4th's built-in monitor program.
+This is to work around the fact that the player makes extensive use of the IX register pair, which is also used by the Minstrel 4th's built-in monitor program.

 ## PLAY Utility

-PLAY is a utility, written in FORTH and machine code, to make it easier to create your own music on your Minstrel.
+Once you have built and tested your card, you will want to start getting creative.
+To help you do this, I have created a PLAY utility, written in FORTH and machine code, to make it easier to make your own music on your Minstrel.
 It processes up to three strings (one per sound channel), which should contain instructions in the same format as for the ZX Spectrum `PLAY` command.

 The FORTH word, PLAY, is a defining word.
 That is, it creates a new word encapsulating the note sequence you want to play, which is then invoked whenever you enter the defined word.
 For example,